goto-eof/shariz/README.md

 ![shariz configuration](images/struct.png)

  First of all download the latest executable compatible with your OS (Windows, MacOS, Linux) from [here](https://github.com/goto-eof/shariz/releases).
-Then create the .env file and the configuration.json file like was done in the previous screenshot.
-Edit the configuration.json as described in the previous paragraph.
-Run shariz from command line ./shariz.
+Then create the `.env` file and the `configuration.json` file like was done in the previous screenshot (do not generate the `sqlite.db` file).
+Edit the `configuration.json` as described in the previous paragraph.
+Run shariz from command line `./shariz` (if you are using a Mac, allow execution of unidentified developers, otherwise you will not be able to run the executable).
 Do the same for the second PC.

 # Screenshot